Tails.com Modern Slavery Statement

 We ensure all our people have the Right to Work in the UK or the Netherlands as appropriate and they have their own documents to support this.
 We check that their wage payments are going to an individual’s nominated bank account.

-At our Dutch site in Amstelveen, we pay everyone who works for us at or above the minimum wage at the rate for 21-year-olds, based on a 40-hour working week, even if they are younger than this.
+At our Dutch site in Amstelveen, we pay everyone who works for us above the minimum wage at the rate for 21 year olds, based on a 36 hour working week, even if they are younger than this.

 All of our team receive an induction when they begin work, and receive ongoing on-the-job training to help them excel in their roles, progress their careers, and safeguard their wellbeing.
-Our salaried staff have access to our Employee Assistance Programme and our enhanced Learning and Development programme.
+All permanent staff having completed 6 months’ service receive enhanced holiday, sick pay, enhanced maternity and paternity leave, entitlement to 10 days unpaid leave, and medical cash plan benefit.
+They also have access to our Employee Assistance Programme and our Learning and Development programme amongst other benefits.

-We’re currently working on the following to improve our due diligence processes:
+We’re currently working on the following to improve our due diligence:

 Training and Communication